Enduring Value puts the minerals industry’s commitment to sustainable development into practice.

 In the mining and metals sector, sustainable development means that minerals projects should be safe, financially profitable, technically appropriate and environmentally and socially responsible.

-Based on the International Council on Mining and Metals’ 10 Principles of Sustainable Development, the original Enduring Value framework established the industry’s leadership on responsible resource development.
-This revised version of the framework is the result of a wide-ranging review and ensures that Enduring Value remains relevant to mining operations and the expectations of our stakeholders.
+Based on the International Council on Mining and Metals’ 10 Principles of Sustainable Development, the framework establishes the industry’s leadership on responsible resource development.
+The framework has been updated in recent years to ensure its relevance to mining operations and the expectations of our stakeholders.